MariyamShareef872/body-info-chatbot/README.md

 - 🧹 Clear chat
 - 💾 Save chat to .txt file
 - ⚡ Runs offline – no internet or API needed
+- ✔️ Smart matching (fuzzy logic for partial or similar questions)

 ## 🚀 How to Run